phantomics/april/README.md

 #(1 3 6 10 15)
 ```

 Inside the `"string"`, the two backslashes evaluate to a single backslash.
-If you forget about this, you can experience confusing errors.
+If you forget about this, you can run into confusing errors.

 ## Unique Language Features in April